Nick689/CustomPOS/Readme.md

 Security has not been forgotten and every module is protected by an advanced right management

 CustomPOS main concepts are:
 - You can customize this program yourself.
-It may need some works to achieve what you want but the benefit to have full control over your software is priceless, i.e it's free :)
+Some more work is needed to make localised version but the benefit to have full control over your software is priceless, i.e it's free.  :)   Don't be affraid about apparent program complexity, it integrate advanced pricing scenario you may not need.
-- You are the master of your data: full database access let you correct any mistakes at their origin without living correcting records in database, you can also extract datas for statistic, accounting, etc ...
+- You are the master of yours datas: full database access let you correct any mistakes at their origin without living correcting records in the database, you can also extract datas for statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)
 .